adomingues/adomingues.github.io/_posts/2015-01-08-new-shiny-toy.md

 The keyboard is responsive, without being too edgy.
 The mouse pad is rather large, and does not have physically separated buttons, so it I am still adjusting and trying to the right-click.
 Both feel somewhat roughed, at least in comparison to my Toshiba T230, which is neither a good or bad thing, it just offers more resistance and feedback to the touch.
 It should be noted that the page-up and -down do not have dedicated buttons, nor does the end/start (so useful to navigate lines of code).
 However, the use of `fn + arrows` solves the problem.

 ###Sound
 Good enough.
 This is a laptop, not a sound system.
-Scracth that, after some more testing, the sound is loud and clear.
+Scratch that, after some more testing, the sound is loud and clear.
 Very decent (for a laptop of course).

 **battery life**
 It looks like I can squeeze 5 hours out of it easily, but it is too early to tell.